LdyL/epython/README.md

-#Epiphany Python
+#The Extended Epiphany Python

-This is a Python interpreter designed for low memory many core chips such as the Epiphany co-processor and supports the writing of parallel codes for these architectures.
-The interpreter and runtime resident in the memory of the actual core is only 24Kb, with the remainder of core memory available for the user's byte code and data.
-This 24Kb implementation is standalone which means that ePython works both with many core processors executing independently and those working as co-processors with some extra shared memory between the host.
-Hence ePython is specifically designed to be a very small, tight implementation of the imperative aspects of Python with extensions (via Python modules) for parallelism such as messaging, task farming, interoperability with a full Python interpreter (such as CPython) running on the host and many other features. ePython also supports full memory management and garbage collection.
+This is an Python interpreter used for parallel Python interpreting on Internet connected Epiphany cluster.
+This version is backwards-compatible, the syntax of original parallel Python remains unchanged.
+More e-cores can be transparently used with the extended ePython as long as enough Parallellas are connected.
+Interoperability with a full Python interpreter and garbage collection have been disabled

-ePython has been developed by <a href="https://www.epcc.ed.ac.uk/about/staff/dr-nick-brown">Nick Brown</a> and is [licenced](LICENCE) under BSD-2.
+The extended ePython has been developed by Dongyu Liang on the basis of Dr. Nick Brown's original ePython [licenced](LICENCE) under BSD-2.

 ##Installation

+On master node:
+change the -np argument of mpirun in epython.sh into the number of your parallella node Type make
+Then sudo make install followed by starting a new bash session (execute bash at the command line.)

+On slave node(s):
 Type make
-If you wish to install it (into the bin directory) then sudo make install followed by starting a new bash session (execute bash at the command line.)
+Then sudo make install followed by starting a new bash session (execute bash at the command line.)

 If you do not install it then you can still run epython from the current directory, as ./epython.sh but ensure that epython-device.elf is in the current directory when you run the interpreter.
 The epython.sh script will detect whether to run as sudo (earlier versions of the parallella OS) or not (later versions.)